Get the Glossary

 As we know, there is still a stigma around mental health issues in the U.S. Many people suffering from these symptoms don’t want to talk about them the same way they may talk about a physical illness.
 A solution is to offer remote employees the help they need by providing access to anonymous mental health services and support that they can readily access at any time.

 Remote services like these are helpful for a number of reasons.
 Firstly, they’re anonymous, so people don’t have to deal with that stigma.
 Secondly, they’re generally available at any time of day.
 Another great benefit is that they can be made accessible to anyone at the company — in-office and remote team members alike.
-This type of benefit can be incredibly useful as employees experience lots of disruption in their normal day-to-day.
+This type of benefit can be incredibly useful as employees experience lots of disruption in their normal day-to-day lives.

 Finally, employers might consider an Employee Assistance Program, or EAP.
 An EAP can help small businesses and their employees with a variety of issues in and out of the workplace, including mental health services and employee assistance.